-How to Completely Optimize Your Google My Business Listing
+Google My Business: How to Completely Optimize Your GMB Listing

 Verification typically takes less than a week.

-Google will send you a verification code postcard that you will use to verify your listing and your business will officially be live.
+Google will send you a verification code postcard that you will use to verify your profile, and your business will officially be live.

+After you confirm the verification method, you can add additional details about your business, including business hours, business messaging options, a business description, and photos.

-Publishing Your Google My Business Listing
+Publishing Your Google Business Profile

-Use all resources offered by Google My Business within its listing details to get the most out of your business locations.
+Once you complete this process, you will be taken to Google Business Profile Manager, where you can manage your business profile and modify your details.

-Here are some basic but crucial tips for optimizing your listing:
+Here are some basic but crucial tips for optimizing your profile:

-1. Enter Complete Data for Your Listing
+1. Enter Complete Data For Your Profile

 Local search results favor the most relevant results for searches.